 Our story begins at [:02].
 It starts with a wide shot of crowd gathered.

-After that shot we have 44 cuts in less than 8 seconds.
+After that shot, we have 44 cuts in less than 8 seconds.
 All of these cuts are edited to the beat.
-I’m creating an effect by simply cutting quickly.
+I’m creating an effect by merely cutting quickly.

-Understand I wanted to have fun with this story.
+I understand I wanted to have fun with this story.
 Rarely you ever get an edit that just calls out for a certain kind of edit.
-I could of easily edited this with significantly less edits and had a good story.
+I could have easily edited this with significantly fewer edits and had a good story.
 This is a case of wanting the edits to enhance the overall experience of the story.

-Try to use shot that are vastly different.
-Wide and tight and/or different colors or different elements.
+Try to use a vastly different shot.
+Wide and tight and/or different colors or diverse elements.
 This will help the viewer’s eye and getting information.

 I’ve established the style in which I’m going to tell the story right from the beginning.
 I’m going to use quick cuts, often single frame edits.
 Does this represent the way the eye would work if you were there?
 No.